Last updated on: 5/16/2016

 - IARD and Web CRD provide firms and FINRA the ability to view detailed financial account information specific to your firm.

-- IARD also collects IARD system fees that are charged when the firm’s first electronic Form ADV filing is made (Initial Set-up Fee) and annually thereafter (Annual Fee).
+- IARD also collects system fees that are charged when the firm’s first electronic Form ADV filing is made (Initial Set-up Fee) and annually thereafter (Annual Fee).

 - IARD does not charge fees on filings that amend Form ADV information, but do not request a new state registration or Notice Filing status.

-- Forms U4, U5 and BR are filed via the Web CRD system.
+- Forms U4, U5 and BR are filed via Web CRD.
 Please visit the CRD Fees & Accounting page on the FINRA website for additional information.

 Special Note to Joint Broker/Dealer and Investment Adviser (BD/IA) Firms:

-There is only one financial account for both Web CRD and IARD – the FINRA Flex-Funding Account (CRD/IARD Daily Account).
+There is only one financial account for both Web CRD and IARD – the Flex-Funding Account.
 Please ensure that adequate funds are on deposit each day to allow for registration transactions to occur in both systems.